wp-plugins/chargebee/readme.txt

 === ChargeBee ===
 Contributors: ChargeBee
 Tags: memberships, membership,subscription,recurring billing, ecommerce, paywall, restrict access, restrict content, authorize.net, paypal, stripe, braintree
-Tested up to: 3.8.2
-Stable tag: 2.2
+Stable tag: 2.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The best recurring billing experience with paywall functionality to control accesss to webpage content on your WordPress site using ChargeBee's subscription billing platform.
+The best recurring billing experience with paywall functionality to control accesss to webpage content on your WordPress site using ChargeBee.

 == Description ==

-A plugin to manage memberships on your WordPress site with ChargeBee.
+A plugin to manage memberships on your WordPress site with [ChargeBee](https://www.chargebee.com/).

 This plugin also helps publishers using WordPress to easily provide access/restrict content to subscribers using the plans configured in ChargeBee.

-ChargeBee manages the entire subscription life-cycle starting from trial to paid to canceled and also freemium users.
+[ChargeBee](https://www.chargebee.com/) manages the entire subscription life-cycle starting from trial to paid to canceled and also freemium users.
 The plugin automatically updates changes that happen in ChargeBee to WordPress.

 It also connects your subscribers to ChargeBee's customer portal in case you want to provide them with the option to manage their account.
 This includes viewing past payments, updating card details and also canceling their subscriptions.